John Chapman (Australian Army officer): First World War

 Upon graduation from Duntroon in 1915, Chapman was commissioned as a lieutenant in the Australian Army.
 Volunteering for the Australian Imperial Force (AIF), his first assignment was to 30th Battalion, then being raised in New South Wales and destined for Egypt.
 The battalion duly embarked for Egypt in November 1915 and would remain there for several months, undertaking guard duties at the Suez Canal.
 Part of 8th Brigade, which was subordinate to the 5th Division, the battalion was transferred to the Western Front in July 1916 along with the rest of the division.

 Chapman, now a captain, was wounded due to a gas attack in November, and this necessitated his evacuation to England for treatment.
 He returned to the battalion in May 1917 as adjutant and served in this capacity until October.
 Promoted to major, he was attached to the Australian Corps and 5th Division headquarters.
 During the Hundred Days Offensive, he was acting brigade major of 8th Brigade.
-He was awarded the Distinguished Service Order (DSO) for his actions of 28 August 1918, when he carried out a reconnaissance of the front lines under heavy fire.
+He was later awarded the Distinguished Service Order (DSO) for his actions of 28 August 1918, when he carried out a reconnaissance of the front lines under heavy fire.

 Interwar period

 Chapman remained in the army after the cessation of hostilities, returning to Australia in June 1919.
 He married the following October, to Helena Mary de Booten, originally from Chile.
 The couple would go on to have four children.

 From 1919 to 1930, Chapman was posted to a series of staff appointments.
 He attended Staff College at Camberley in England from 1930 to 1933.
-He was then chief instructor at the Small Arms School in Randwick, Sydney from 1934 to 1938 before returning to Camberley in November with his wife to take up an instructor position, the first soldier from a British Dominion to do so.
+Back in Australia, he was then chief instructor at the Small Arms School in Randwick, Sydney from 1934 to 1938 before returning to Camberley in November with his wife to take up an instructor position, the first soldier from a British Dominion to do so.